For daily wit & wisdom, sign up for the Almanac newsletter.

 10. How Much Energy Does the Sun Produce?

 The Sun is a massive ball of energy.
 It’s hard to imagine the enormous amount of energy the Sun produces.
-Because its core is under a lot of pressure, hydrogen atoms constantly collide at great speeds, fusing together to form helium, and releasing energy.
+Because its core is under a lot of pressure, hydrogen atoms constantly collide at great speeds, fusing together to form helium and releasing energy.
 Lots of these collisions occur, creating a ball of energy.

-In just one second, the Sun produces about 118 times as much energy as the United States uses in a year.
+In just 1 second, the Sun produces about 118 times as much energy as the United States uses in a year.
 Every 1.5 millionths of a second, the Sun releases more energy than all humans consume in an entire year, according to NASA Space Place.

 Only about one billionth of the total energy the Sun produces reaches Earth, but it is enough to enable us to live here.